juxt/yada/dev/resources/user-manual.md

 Once you have published the Swagger specification you should use the Swagger UI to access it.

-yada does not yet build in a Swagger UI but see `yada.dev.swagger` in the `dev` directory of the yada repo for how this can be done.
-Essentially it involves creating your own HTML file (copied from the Swagger UI examples) which includes the Swagger UI libraries and any custom configuration you need.
-See `dev/resources/swagger/phonebook-swagger.html` for an example.
+If you use the `swaggered` convenience function, a Swagger UI will automatically be hosted under the route.
+Use a single `/` to redirect to the UI for the Swagger specification of your routing tree.
+In the example above, navigating to `/api/` will bring up the Swagger UI allowing you to browse the API.

+It is also possible to host your own Swagger UI and link it to your published Swagger specifications.
+Just pass the `url` query parameter to the Swagger UI to indiciate the location of the yada-produced Swagger specification you want to browse.

+Advanced users: For an example of custom Swagger UI configuration see `dev/resources/swagger/phonebook-swagger.html` for an example.

 ### References